The

 has the skills and resources that can provide for his/her needs.

-Institutionalised care is also about the community having the skills
+Institutionalised care is also about the community not having the

 and resources in providing the care.
 Sometimes institutional care is